AndreiCherniaev/CMake_variable_to_code/README.md

 This is export CMake variable to C++ code example.
 I also use Qt but it is not a main point.
-There are two ways: use [add_compile_definitions](https://cmake.org/cmake/help/latest/command/add_compile_definitions.html) or use [configure_file](https://cmake.org/cmake/help/latest/guide/tutorial/A%20Basic%20Starting%20Point.html#exercise-3-adding-a-version-number-and-configured-header-file).
+There are two ways: use [add_compile_definitions](https://cmake.org/cmake/help/latest/command/add_compile_definitions.html) or use [configure_file](https://cmake.org/cmake/help/latest/guide/tutorial/A%20Basic%20Starting%20Point.html#exercise-3-adding-a-version-number-and-configured-header-file) (better).
 # add_compile_definitions way
 1. Inside CMakeLists.txt any project has something like
 ```